jonsuh/jonsuh.com/_posts/2015-05-26-august-connect.md

 - smart
 ---

 August Connect is a device that allows you to remotely connect to and control the [August Smart Lock](/blog/august-smart-lock/).
 It bridges your Wi-Fi connection and August Smart Lock’s Bluetooth connection.
-Without it, you can only connect to the August Smart Lock via Bluetooth Low Energy (BLE).
+Without it, you can only connect to the August Smart Lock via Bluetooth.
 I’ve been using the August Connect with my August Smart Lock for 3 months now, and here’s my review.

 <!--more-->